Home / Tours / Private Tours /

 Overnight in Budapest: 4-star hotel

-In the evening, head to a charming village where you will enjoy a great traditional homemade dinner prepared by a local family.
+In the evening, head to a charming village where you will enjoy a great traditional home-made dinner prepared by a local family.

 MARAMURES – SURDESTI – CLUJ NAPOCA (3h30min drive)